UCSBCarpentry/2021-08-23-ucsb-python-online/_episodes/06-loops-and-functions.md

 ~~~
 {: .output}

-We are not asking Python to print the value of the loop variable anymore, but
-the for loop still runs and the value of `creature` changes on each pass through
+The for loop runs and the value of `creature` changes on each pass through
 the loop.
-The statement `pass` in the body of the loop means "do nothing".

 > ## Challenge - Loops
 >
-> 1. What happens if we don't include the `pass` statement?
->
-> 2. Rewrite the loop so that the animals are separated by commas, not new lines
+> 1. Rewrite the loop so that the animals are separated by commas, not new lines
-> (Hint: You can concatenate strings using a plus sign.
+> - (Hint 1: You can concatenate strings using a plus sign.
 For example,
 > `print(string1 + string2)` outputs 'string1string2').
+> - (Hint 2: You can pass another parameter `end=''` to the `print()` function.
+More on parameters later in this episode.)
 {: .challenge}

 ## Automating data processing using For Loops